 Independent verification of a SALT-sealed archive uses only standard tools.
 A reviewer with no Sealed Ledger software can:

-If all three steps pass, the archive's integrity is confirmed.
-If any fails, the failure point identifies what was tampered with — corrupted file, broken seal, or invalid timestamp.
+If all checks pass, the archive's integrity is confirmed.
+If any fail, the failure point identifies what was tampered with — corrupted file, broken seal, or invalid timestamp.
+Every bundle ships with verify.sh and verify.js scripts that perform the same checks automatically; the manual procedure above is for reviewers who prefer to inspect each step.

 Before transitioning to a new accounting platform, a SALT-sealed archive of the source system preserves the historical record permanently.
 The new platform starts clean; the history doesn't depend on the source system, the source vendor, or any continuing subscription.